 “That’s her legacy.
 She was a fighter and a light in a city others left for dead in the dark.
 May her soul receive eternal rest.”

-Ramirez, the former president of the Camden Churches Organized For People Rosa Ramirez was called a community “icon” by city leaders who recognized her passing last Friday.
+Ramirez, the former president of the Camden Churches Organized for People of Color (CCOP) was called a community “icon” by city leaders who recognized her passing last Friday.